 - See which other Roadmap clusters were awarded.

 - Visit the X-omics website.

-- Watch the video below to learn more about X-omics.
+- Watch the X-omics video to learn more about X-omics.

 In recent years, we have seen a spectacular growth of research into genomics, proteomics, metabolomics, and bioinformatics.
 The awarding of this X-omics Initiative (pronounced ‘cross-omics’) has given an extra quality incentive to the research structure built up in the Netherlands around genomics (Edwin Cuppen, University Medical Center Utrecht), proteomics (Albert Heck, Utrecht University), metabolomics (Thomas Hankemeier, Leiden University) and integration of data (Alain van Gool, Radboud university medical center).

 X-omics Coordinator Professor Alain van Gool: “Our objective is to increase the technological possibilities of all these -omics techniques to a high extent.
 Also, the higher level of data integration will allow us to map the dynamics among the various -omics levels.
 As yet, analyses of genomics, proteomics and metabolomics are often separate approaches, hardly connecting with each other.
 With the X-omics Initiative we are now able to integrate all available data on all levels and to use these data for complex, dynamic analyses of the way in which cells and tissues function as a system.
 Our newly acquired knowledge of these molecular building blocks of life will allow us to see the contours of cells and tissues in action.”